-Safeguarding incidents and/or behaviours can be associated with factors outside the School and/or can occur between children offsite.
-Children can be are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.
+Safeguarding incidents and/or behaviours can be associated with factors and risks outside the School.
+Children can be at risk of abuse or exploitation in situations outside their families; extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, sexual abuse, serious youth violence and county lines.